ToniF03/Calcify/README.md

 ## Contributing

 ### Contributing bugs, ideas and help
 1.  **Bugs** come in two flavours: non-critical and critical.
 Non-critical bugs are those that sometimes can mean a nuisance but that do not seriously affect working with the app.
-Critical bugs, however, make Zettlr barely or un-usable, and fixes need to be addressed urgently.
+Critical bugs, however, make Calcify barely or un-usable, and fixes need to be addressed urgently.
 Normally, the latter is taken on by the core-team.
 2.  **Enhancements** are some small additions that require adding some more functionality to a feature, but that should not evolve into an own distinct feature.
 Even if the issue description reads like a full feature to you, the "enhancement" label means there is already said functionality, which just needs to be amended.
 Please ask if you are unsure.
 3.  **Features** are bigger additions to the application that require a completely new feature.
 These can take some time, but could also prove to be a nice winter project.